mu373/documentation/docs/computation/hpc/intro/conda.md

 # Anaconda

-## What is Anaconda?
+## What is Anaconda? {#about}

-**Anaconda** is a Python and R distribution, primarily designed for data science and scientific computing.
+[Anaconda](https://www.anaconda.com/download) is a Python and R distribution, primarily designed for data science and scientific computing.
 It comes with popular packages―i.e.,  NumPy, pandas, and matplotlib―pre-installed, so it works "out of the box" without complex configurations.

-**conda** is an open-source package and environment manager that comes with Anaconda.
+[conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) is an open-source package and environment manager that comes with Anaconda.
 - As a **package manager**, it resolves dependencies, downloads, installs, and updates Python packages
 - As an **environment manager**, it allows you to **create an isolated "virtual environment"** for projects.
 The advantage of using an virtual environment is that you can have different packages and versions of them for each project without affecting other projects or the entire system.
 For example, you can have Python 3.6 and NumPy v1.1 for one project and Python 3.12 and NumPy v2.1 for an another project.